R35007/Mock-Server/README.md

     "store": {}, // helps to store any values for later use

     // System generated.
-    //Please dont set any values to the below attributes.
+    //Please don't set any values to the below attributes.
     "_fetchData": {}, // contains the fetch call success response
     "_fetchError": {}, // contains the fetch call error response
-    "_id": "id-uniquie", // sets a uniquie id for each route "_isFile": false, // sets to true if the gien fetch url is a file type url "_request": {}, // give the actual axios request object of the fetch call "_extension": "" // If the given url is a file type url then it give the extension of the file.
+    "_id": "id-unique", // sets a unique id for each route "_isFile": false, // sets to true if the given fetch url is a file type url "_request": {}, // give the actual axios request object of the fetch call "_extension": "" // If the given url is a file type url then it give the extension of the file.
   },